-Table 8-2: Motor Vehicle Strategic System
+Table 8-2: Motor Vehicle Strategic Transportation System , chiele otheregie 1 millioportation 0,000111

 Note: Projects on ODOT facilities will require approval from the State Traffic Engineer.
 Inclusion of highway project on this table does not obligate or imply funds for any project.